demisto/content-docs/docs/concepts/demisto-sdk.md

    without checking the certification.
 Note that this command does not upload the entities as a whole pack but instead uploads them individually.

- - Zip and upload a whole pack to the marketplace:
+ - Zip and upload a whole pack to the Marketplace:
     ```buildoutcfg
     demisto-sdk upload -i Pack/myPack -z
     ```
-   This will zip, upload and install the pack `myPack` in the preset XSOAR server's marketplace.
+   This will zip, upload and install the pack `myPack` in the preset XSOAR server's Marketplace.

    **When uploading to the Marketplace, the command will overwrite any pack which already exists in the XSOAR server.
    In order to avoid mistakes, a prompt will appear asking you to approve the upload.**